bhgames/cachely/README.md

 		cachely :foo, time_to_expiry: 3.minutes

-If you have a class method of the same name as an instance variable,
+If you have a class method of the same name as an instance method,

 		cachely :foo